 Disinvestment in an asset, or division, or stake is typically carried out without the intent of reinvesting capital back into the same entity.
 Divestment, on the other hand, is generally done temporarily to deal with say, tight finances, or social/political pressures that may arise as a result of certain business activities.
 While disinvestment might also mean selling off the entity in its entirety, divestment only means the reduction of investment.

 Disinvestment v/s Privatization

-Privatization is the partial or complete sale of Government-owned assets where the Government gives up majority control to the buyer of assets.
+Privatization is the partial or complete sale of Government-owned assets to a privately held firm or a group of individuals where the Government gives up majority control to the buyer of assets.
 Privatization can be done by:

 - Stake sale of Government-owned equity in PSUs